gjbex/Julia_good_bad_ugly/docs/README.md

   * learn how to design your code;
   * know how to do file I/O;
   * know how to organize and document your code;
-  * learn about the Julia ecosystem.
+  * learn about the Julia ecosystem;
+  * learn about parallel programming with Julia.

 ## Schedule